abbreviatedman/react-monorepo/03-intermediate-react/3b-use-effect/lesson/directions.md

 export default Counter;
 ```

-Import this component into your `App.js` file and render it in place of the Timer component.
+Import this component into your `App.jsx` file and render it in place of the Timer component.
 You should see a counter that doubles the count every time you click the button.

 Looking back at our Timer example, we could expand it, giving the user the ability to start and stop the timer.
 To do this, we will use the fact that when an effect is called, React runs the returned cleanup function from the previous callback.

-Switch `App.js` back to the Timer component and add a button to start and stop the timer:
+Switch `App.jsx` back to the Timer component and add a button to start and stop the timer:

 ```jsx
 import { useState, useEffect } from "react";